Jawz84/Blog/PowerShell Contributing.md

 ## Why this blog

 I found the documentation on how to contribute to PowerShell/PowerShell (which is [here](https://github.com/PowerShell/PowerShell/blob/master/.github/CONTRIBUTING.md)) a bit daunting.
 The more links I followed, the more detailed and complex everything got.
 At that point I felt I was not ready to contribute.
 I did contribute anyway eventually.
-But I realised there may be more people willing to contribute, but don't know where to start, and there does not seem to be a guide of how to start contributing to PowerShell in an easy way.
-Also there are more ways to contribute apart from contributing code.
+And I realised there may be more people willing to contribute, but don't know where to start, and there does not seem to be a guide of how to start contributing to PowerShell in an easy way.
+Also there are more ways to contribute apart from contributing C# code.

 ## Where

 There are a lot of repositories where you can contribute.
-I choose to list these three, because here you can contribute to PowerShell most directly in my opinion:
+I choose to list these three, because here you can contribute to PowerShell itself most directly in my opinion:

 - Documentation and Get-Help files: <https://github.com/MicrosoftDocs/PowerShell-Docs>
 - Proposals about the language: <https://github.com/PowerShell/PowerShell-RFC>